Ekcof/BasketGame/README.md

 :video_game: **E** is for picking up the ball<br />
 :video_game: **F** is for dropping the ball<br />

-Hold the right click when you have taken the ball for accelerating the throw and the release it for the throw itself<br />
+Hold the right click when you have taken the ball for accelerating the throw and then release it for the throw itself<br />
 **OR**<br />
 You can use left click for throwing and scroll to handle the trajectory<br />